 Phase VII: Appeal

 On rare occasions, the losing side at trial appeals an adverse decision.
 The appeals court usually (but not always) confirms the trial court’s decision.
-Find a knowledgeable Seattle personal injury attorney who can help you through the process.
+Find knowledgeable Seattle personal injury attorneys who can help you through the process.